 A foundation of Nîmes' affluence was denim — a fabric that seems as American as apple pie.
 But the word denim actually means "from Nîmes"…de Nîmes.
 In the early 1700s, Nîmes had a thriving textile industry.
 And it needed a reliable source of water to power its mills and help dye its famous fabric.

-To support its denim producers, the city built an extensive system of industrial canals which was ornamented with a lavish Versailles-type park.
-This happened just 50 years after the construction of the king's palace at Versailles and, to the French; this peoples' place has a special significance.
-These were the first grand gardens designed — not for royalty — but for the public.
+To support its denim producers, the city built an extensive system of industrial canals, which was ornamented with a lavish Versailles-type park.
+This happened just 50 years after the construction of the king's palace at Versailles, and, to the French, this people's place has a special significance.
+These were the first grand gardens designed not for royalty, but for the public.

 Nîmes is an hour's drive from the sunny Côtes du Rhône region.
 Here you'll follow one of France's favorite wine roads, weaving through a rustic landscape carpeted with vines and peppered with warm stone villages.
-The lovingly tended vines of the Côtes du Rhône — grown on the côtes, or hillsides, of the Rhône River Valley — make wines that are delightful on your palate yet easy on your pocketbook.
-Traveling in May we see the selection of just the best spring shoots on these gnarly old vines.
+The lovingly tended vines of the Côtes du Rhône — grown on the côtes, or hillsides, of the Rhône River Valley — make wines that are delightful on your palate, yet easy on your pocketbook.
+Traveling in May, we see the selection of just the best spring shoots on these gnarly old vines.

 Most villages have winemaking co-ops, offering a handy one-stop place to taste the various wines.
 My friend and fellow tour guide Sabine Leteinturier is joining us to be sure I get the fine points of Provençal culture just right.

-Within the Côtes du Rhône, villages like Gigondas have many family-run wineries.
-Visitors are presented with a list and from that they can sample from an enticing selection.
+Within the Côtes du Rhône, villages like Gigondas have family-run wineries.
+Visitors are presented with a list, and from that they can sample from an enticing selection.
 The tiny sampling bottles are filled directly from the barrel.
 Because you're buying direct from the grower, prices are excellent.
 Vintners are happy to work with you — if they can figure out what you want.
-Knowing what you like — drier, full-bodied, more fruity, less tannic and so on — is helpful.
+Knowing what you like — drier, full-bodied, more fruity, less tannic, and so on — is helpful.
 And knowing the term in French is even more helpful.

-Rick: What is the terrior?
+Rick: What is the terroir?